DilanLivera/notes/dev-notes/docker/docker.md

 # Docker

-## Building Images
+## Images

-- Create a docker file.
+- Images are built using a docker file.
 A Dockerfile contains instructions for building an image.
 Some of them are
   - `FROM` : Specify the base image which we use to built on top of. [docker docs - `FROM`](https://docs.docker.com/engine/reference/builder/#from)

     ```docker